shellscape/loglevelnext/docs/LogLevel.md

 Specifies the factory to use when wrapping `console` methods.
 The value must be a class which inherits from `MethodFactory`.

+### `id`

+Type: `String|Any`

+By default, the identifier for a logger is set internally and equal to the specified logger name.
+The caching of the loggers works off of this property.
+_However_, in some environments or scenarios it may be preferable for no caching of loggers, resulting in each logger requested being a separate instance.

+_If you require multiple unique loggers of the same name, set this `id` property to a unique identifier._

 ### `level`

 Type: `String`